 Osteopathic Manual Therapy uses gentle hands-on techniques to bring balance to the body.
 If there are areas of body pain and reduced mobility, my aim is to bring circulation, improved lymphatic and fascial fluidity; mobility and neural function to the hard and soft tissues of the body.

-Over the years I have developed a number of different methods of therapy:
+I use a number of different methods of therapy such as:

-- Fascial Unwinding - understanding that fascia is the highly sensitive web like scaffolding enveloping and connecting every tissue within the body together, twisting of this tissue structure can have far reaching manifestations .
+Fascial Unwinding - understanding that fascia is the highly sensitive web like scaffolding enveloping and connecting every tissue within the body together, twisting of this tissue structure can have far reaching manifestations .
 Often I can touch the bottom of your feet and you may feel some tingling at the base of your skull!!
+I am following the techniques developed by French Osteopath Serge Paoletti.

 In my 20 years of practice I have always been a big believer that what we put into our body, how our body processes it and how it eliminates it is key to how healthy we are.